json-api/json-api/format/index.md

 `encodeURIComponent()` in JavaScript) and join them by a comma.
 In this example, fetching `http://example.com/comments/1,2,3,4` will return a list of all comments.

-The top-level `"links"` object has the following behavior:

-* Each key is a dot-separated path that points at a repeated relationship.
-Paths start with a particular resource type and can traverse related resources.
-For example `"posts.comments"` points at the `"comments"` relationship in each resource of type `"posts"`.
-* The value of each key is interpreted as a URL template.
-* For each resource that the path points to, act as if it specified a relationship formed by expanding the URL template with the non-URL value actually specified.

 Here is another example that uses a has-one relationship: